Attendance

 • Trophy awarded each week for the classes with the highest attendance: EYs/KS1 and KS2

-• The class with the highest attendance will look after Maximus Mouse for the week; will get 15 minutes extra play; will receive a certificate
+• The class with the highest attendance will look after Maximus Mouse for the week, get 15 minutes extra play and will receive a certificate

-• If your class achieves 100% attendance for the week you will get a prize.
+• If a class achieves 100% attendance for the week they will get a prize.

-• 100% attendance certificate awarded at the end of each term;
+• 100% attendance certificates awarded at the end of each term;

-• Certificate for 100% attendance for the whole year;
+• Certificates for 100% attendance for the whole year;

 • Every month, if you have achieved 96% attendance or above, you will be entered into a prize draw;